coreylowman/ray/doc/source/ray-metrics.rst

 - Exposes metrics in a Prometheus format.
 We'll call the endpoint to access these metrics a Prometheus endpoint.
 - Support custom metrics APIs that resemble Prometheus `metric types <https://prometheus.io/docs/concepts/metric_types/>`_.

-This page describes how to acces these metrics using Prometheus.
+This page describes how to access these metrics using Prometheus.

 .. note::